Characterizing Omega-Regularity through Finite-Memory Determinacy of Games on Infinite Graphs: From properties of a winning condition to omega -regularity

-\lipicsEnd \end{example}
+\end{example}

-\subparagraph*{Preorder on cycles.} For a winning (resp.\ losing) cycle $\cyc\in\memCycles$, we define $\compar{\cyc}$ as the set of losing (resp.\ winning) cycles that $\cyc$ is competing with, and $\dom(\cyc)$ as the set of losing (resp.\ winning) cycles dominated by $\cyc$.
+\subparagraph*{Preorder on cycles.} For a winning (resp.\ losing) cycle $\cyc\in\memCycles$, we define $\compar{\cyc}$ as the set of losing (resp.\ winning) cycles that $\cyc$ is competing with, and $\dom(\cyc)$ as the set of losing (resp.\ winning) cycles from $\compar{\cyc}$ that are dominated by $\cyc$.